ponylang/rfcs/text/0000-class-actor-fields-docstrings.md

 - how to document pony code, syntactically (where to place docstrings, docstrings being parsed as markdown, ...)
 - what good documentation should cover (maybe)
-- How to generate documentation from you pony code.
+- How to generate documentation in html from you pony code.

 This section should mention that docstrings can also be attached to fields and show examples of how to do it.